-Accident medical insurance provides reimbursement for specific accident-related injuries, medical equipment required for injuries or situations (such as the need for gas, limited towing, etc.) without a deductible.
+Accident medical insurance provides reimbursement for specific accident-related injuries and medical equipment required for injuries or situations (such as the need for gas, limited towing, etc.) without a deductible.

 Under the medical expenses, accident medical insurance pays for injuries (e.g. broken hand), medical equipment (e.g. air cast) and related medical expenses (e.g. X-ray).
 For situations, AMPP may include coverage for fuel delivery, flat tire changing or limited towing services.

-AMPP coverages and terms vary greatly according to state laws and policy, however, normally the payment for a claim is a flat amount according to the carrier’s schedule of covered events.
+AMPP coverages and terms vary greatly according to state laws and policy, however, normally, the payment for a claim is a flat amount according to the carrier’s schedule of covered events.
 What is covered will be defined by your specific policy.
-The coverage limits are written so that they refer to the maximum amount that will be paid per incident, per term, respectively.
+The coverage limits are written to refer to the maximum amount paid per incident and per term, respectively.

 Is accidental medical protection plan coverage mandatory?

-No. Accidental medical insurance is not required coverage and not offered by all car insurance companies.
+No. Accidental medical insurance is not required coverage and is not offered by all car insurance companies.